gregarious/lilypad-pace/README.md

         $ pip install -r requirements/development.txt

-4. Three environment variables need to be set:
+4. Two environment variables need to be set:
     1. `DJANGO_SETTINGS_MODULE`: tells any Django process which settings file to use.
     2. `DATABASE_URL`: declares the local DB configuration.
 You'll need to set up the backend on your own.
 The simplest option is using SQLite.